na-na-hi/renget/archive/trashfaq.md

 [![Checkpoint Merge 01](https://files.catbox.moe/xyr76z.png)](https://files.catbox.moe/xyr76z.png)

-The example above is how you would make the 70/30 merge between Fluffusion and Crosskemono.
+The example above is how you would make a 70/30 merge between Fluffusion and Crosskemono.

 Setting explanations: